Christophe31/screenutils/README.rst

 screenutils is a set of classes that should help handling gnu-screen windows.

+It requires gnu-screen binary installed (named screen and in your path) to work.

-Feel free to report any modification you made, the whole code source is available under the terms of the GPLv2.
+Feel free to report any modification you made, the whole code source is available under the terms of the GPLv2 but I think about using a more permissave license (WTFPL).

 Example usage
 -------------